Skip to main content

 Solana's fee priority system allows you to set an additional fee on top of the base fee for a transaction, which gives your transaction a higher priority in the leader's queue.
 By bidding more for priority status, your transaction will be more likely to be confirmed quickly by the network.
 A higher priority fee does not guarantee your transaction's inclusion in the block, but it does give the transaction priority amongst others being processed in the same thread.
 Most transactions today utilize priority fees, so ignoring them could risk your transaction getting dropped.

-We have a Guide, How to Use Priority Fees on Solana.
-Right now, we will focus on how you might determine an appropriate priority fee level for your business requirements.
+We have a dedicated guide to using priority fees on Solana that explains how they work in detail.
+However, in this guide, we will focus on how you might determine an appropriate priority fee level for your business requirements.

 import { Transaction, ComputeBudgetProgram } from "@solana/web3.js";